rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 $ E R S _ a (f_0, ζ) = (2pi f_0)^2 max_t | z(t; f_0, ζ) | $

-In practice, ERS is computed by filtering the input through a bank of linear SDOF systems across $f_0$ at the chosen damping and then taking the per‑filter maximum of the relative displacement or the corresponding acceleration.
+In practice, ERS is computed by filtering the input through a bank of linear SDOF systems across $f_0$ at the chosen damping and then taking the per filter maximum of the relative displacement or the corresponding acceleration.
 ERS assumes linearity and a specified damping ratio.
 Unlike FDS, it summarises peak response rather than accumulated damage @lalanne2010mechanicalvol.

 === Shock Response Spectrum <srs>

-The _Shock Response Spectrum_, or SRS, characterises a transient shock by the maximum response of a bank of linear SDOF oscillators, each with natural frequency $f_0$ and damping ζ, when subjected to the same base‑excitation time history.
+The _Shock Response Spectrum_, or SRS, characterises a transient shock by the maximum response of a bank of linear SDOF oscillators, each with natural frequency $f_0$ and damping ζ, when subjected to the same base excitation time history.
 In its most common form, the SRS reports the peak absolute acceleration response per $f_0$.
-Alternative conventions include peak relative displacement and pseudo‑velocity forms that are useful for damage correlation and historical limits @lalanne2014_mechanical_shock.
+Alternative conventions include peak relative displacement and pseudo velocity forms that are useful for damage correlation and historical limits @lalanne2014_mechanical_shock.

-Acceleration form for a base‑excited SDOF is
+Acceleration form for a base excited SDOF is

 $ S R S _ a (f_0, ζ) = max_t | a_{abs}(t; f_0, ζ) | $ <shockresponsespectrumcalc>